Supported & Unsupported Keyboard Hotkey Shortcuts

 Can I use function keys as shortcuts?

-Yes, function keys work when combined with modifiers (e.g., Alt+F7, Shift+F9).
+Yes.
+Function keys work when combined with modifiers (e.g., Alt+F7, Shift+F9).
 Some standalone function keys like F5 and F11 are reserved by the system.

-Can I change the Escape key dismiss shortcut?
+Can I change the Escape dismiss shortcut?

 Why doesn't my Command Mode shortcut work?